 Holy Name of Mary clergy, staff and volunteers are strongly committed to the spiritual care of the sick.
-Please call the parish office if you or a loved one will be homebound for a short or extended period of time, entering a hospital or healthcare facility, and would like a visit from Father, Deacon Eddie, a pastoral staff member, or one of our Extraordinary ministry volunteers.
+Please contact the parish office or Tina Ptakowski (Parish Nurse/Coordinator of Pastoral Care) if you or a loved one will be homebound for a short or extended period of time, entering a hospital or healthcare facility, and would like a visit from Father, Deacon Mark, or a pastoral care minister to visit and bring the Eucharist to you or a family member.

 The information needed should include the name of the facility where you will be a patient, the date of admission and the approximate length of stay, home address and phone number.
 Because of privacy laws, hospitals and nursing homes are not allowed to release the patient’s religious affiliation.
 Therefore, we must depend on the families and friends of our sick and homebound parishioners to inform us of their whereabouts and condition.